ntestoc3/nt-cljs-template/README.md

 # nt-cljs

-A Leiningen template for FIXME.
+A Lein Template for shadow-cljs project.

 ## Usage

-FIXME
+lein new nt-cljs my-cljs-app

 ## License